33 Things to Do in Tijuana, Mexico + Local Info

 1. Eat Delicious Tacos

 I’m sorry, but if stopping off at every taco stand and restaurant is not your #1 priority, then I don’t know if we can be friends!
-I’m kidding, of course, but this has seriously got to be at the top of your list of things to do in Tijuana.

 Or you could join a full-day guided tour of Tijuana with a local guide to learn more about the best local spots and learn about Tijuana’s history.

-I can’t make a list like this and leave this off it – Tijuana nightlife is amazing!
+If you’re looking for things to do in Tijuana at night, you’re in luck.
+Tijuana nightlife is amazing!
 There are tons of awesome bars and clubs to check out.

 3. Shop Until You Drop

-A lot of people will hop across the border from San Diego to go shopping, and for a good reason – things are cheap in Tijuana!
+Many people will hop across the border from San Diego to go shopping, and for a good reason – things are cheap in Tijuana!

-Whether you’re looking for unique handmade items like pottery, blankets, or jewelry, or just for cheap tequila, Tijuana has tons of great shopping.
+Whether you’re looking for unique handmade items like pottery, blankets, or jewelry or just for cheap tequila, Tijuana has tons of great shopping.

-Like many tourist attractions, you’ll find most of the shopping in Tijuana concentrated along Avenida Revolución, so take a stroll and get some shopping in!
+Like many tourist attractions in Tijuana, you’ll find most of the shopping concentrated along Avenida Revolución, so take a stroll and get some shopping in!

 4. Stock up on Some Local Food at Mercado Hidalgo